4th of July Sale in the Etsy Shop! 2025

 Write Detailed Posts with LOTS of Pictures (Especially for How-To Articles)

-Right now for the most part AI is great at summarizing and giving general answers - but if people want specifics, especially for a how-to post, they will want lots of details, step-by-step instructions, and PICTURES.
-This is especially true for any kind of hands-on craft or DIY or home improvement project with a lot of nuances.
+Right now for the most part AI is great at summarizing and giving general answers - but if people want specifics, especially for a how-to post, they will want lots of details, step-by-step instructions, and REAL PICTURES.
+This is especially true for any kind of hands-on craft, DIY, or home improvement project with a lot of nuances.
 Provide a lot of details and pictures and your post will continue to be more useful than a summary would be.

 Utilize Keywords + Long-Tail Keywords